Smooth and well balanced, the natural chocolate and malt in He Family's innovative black makes this our most popular tea . . .

 The He family tea fields in Laoshan Village, autumn 2012

-Mr. He is very proud of perfecting this entirely new kind of tea, insisting on the strictest standards of chemical-free farming, hand picking, and careful processing.
+Mr. He is very proud of perfecting this new kind of tea, insisting on the strictest standards of chemical-free farming, hand picking, and careful processing.
 While most black teas are batch-oxidized over an hour, the He Family’s Laoshan Black is spread out and allowed to roast and oxidize in the sun for three full days before being finished.
 This brings out the thick and creamy notes and full body.

 The wet leaf of this Autumn Harvest Laoshan Black has a beautifully addictive aroma of salted caramel and fresh baked brownies.
 The complexity of the aroma follows through beautifully in the early steepings with caramel chocolate candy flavor, a perfect balance of sweet, slaty and savory.
 Later infusions yield more dark juicy fruit flavors, especially raspberry.
 The famous Laoshan malty quality comes through in the aftertaste to complement the chocolate.